George Parros: Tom Wilson controversies

-Mustache
+Hair and Moustache

 Parros is known for the large mustache that he often grows during the season, which he has said was inspired by a musician named Sean "Greazy" Bryan, known for his elaborate facial hair.
 According to a Denver Post article on November 7, 2006, Parros received grief from teammates in Colorado for shaving the mustache.
 Parros grew the mustache back, but his short time as a member of the team ended.
 According to an OC Register article on January 28, 2007, while in college Parros had a fantasy hockey team called the All-Star Mustaches.
 Growing up, Parros and his brother Jeff would have mustache-growing competitions.
 "George Parros Mustaches" were also sold at the Anaheim Ducks team store inside the Honda Center, with the proceeds going to charity.

 Parros has a line of apparel called "Stache Gear" that benefits The Garth Brooks Teammates For Kids Foundation.

 In addition to his mustache, George Parros is known for growing his hair long.
-Parros did not always have long hair.
-He decided to start growing it out when he graduated from Princeton.
-As a representative for the school he had to keep himself well groomed.
-He decided to grow it out all summer until the first day of training camp with the Manchester Monarchs.
-According to an article in USA Hockey magazine Parros' hair got out of hand.
-Word got out that he was planning to cut his long hair.
-An employee of the Monarchs told Parros of "Locks of Love."
-Locks of Love is a charity organization that makes wigs for children that have lost their hair due to medical conditions.
-When his hair reaches the appropriate length, he donates it every Christmas.
+He did not always have long hair; as a Princeton representative he'd had to keep himself well groomed.
+Once he graduated, he grew his hair out all summer, until the first day of training camp with the Manchester Monarchs.
+According to an article in USA Hockey magazine, Parros's hair got out of hand; word got out that he was planning to cut it.
+An employee of the Monarchs told Parros about "Locks of Love", a charity organization that makes wigs for children who have lost their hair due to medical conditions.
+Around Christmas-time each year, when Parros's hair reaches the appropriate length, he donates it.

 Personal life

-After retiring in 2014 Parros focused his attention on his clothing brand, Violent Gentlemen.
+After his 2014 retirement, Parros focused his attention on his clothing brand, Violent Gentlemen.

-Parros is a fan of Swedish metal band Amon Amarth and is featured in their music video for the song "Raise Your Horns" of the 2016 album "Jomsviking".
+Parros is a fan of Swedish metal band Amon Amarth and is featured in their music video for the song "Raise Your Horns", of the 2016 album "Jomsviking".

-Parros and his wife Tiffany have twins born in 2011.
+Parros and his wife Tiffany have twins, born in 2011.
 Tiffany Parros appeared on two seasons of the Canadian reality television series Hockey Wives.

 Parros makes a cameo appearance in Goon: Last of the Enforcers.